Mertdil/Mertdil/README.md

 - :seedling: Possess strong skills in data analysis, modeling, and visualization, coupled with the ability to communicate technical findings to non-technical stakeholders.

-- :zap: In my free time, I take online courses or attend workshops to develop new skills in AI.
+- :zap: In my free time, Physics and Philosophy nerdy.
+We don’t need astrology subjects.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-mertdil-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/mertdil)